Strongly anharmonic flux-tunable transmon based on InAs-Al 2D heterostructure

 \textit{Spectroscopy.} We begin by measuring the normalized phase response of the readout resonator as a function of the magnetic flux $\Phi$, while sweeping the resonator drive frequency $f_{\textrm{r}}$.
-The resonator response for each device, indicated by the black dashed lines in Fig.~\ref{fig:Fig_2}f-h and shown in detail in supplementary information 2, exhibits a vacuum Rabi splitting with a cavity-qubit coupling strength of $g = 122\,$MHz for device I, $g = 101\,$MHz for device II and $g = 170\,$MHz for device III, indicative of qubit states hybridizing with the readout resonator mode.
+The resonator response for each device, indicated by the black dashed lines in Fig.~\ref{fig:Fig_2}f-h and shown in detail in supplementary information 2, exhibits a vacuum Rabi splitting with a cavity-qubit coupling strength of $g = 122\,$MHz for device I, $g = 101\,$MHz for device II and $g = 170\,$MHz for device III, as shown in supplementary information 8.
+These values scale with the respective charge matrix elements and are indicative of qubit states hybridizing with the readout resonator mode.
 To further probe the qubit transitions directly, we perform two-tone spectroscopy, where the readout resonator drive tone is fixed at its resonant frequency for each flux, while a second drive tone $f_{\textrm{q}}$ is applied to excite the qubit transitions.
 When biased at $\Phi=0$, each device in figure~\ref{fig:Fig_2}f-h shows a single qubit transition with transmon-like behavior, characterized by a decreasing $\ket{0}-\ket{1}$ transition frequency $f_{01}$ as $\Phi$ increases.
 In contrast, at $\Phi=0.5\,\Phi_{0}$, we observe a rich spectrum featuring multiple flux-dependent transitions that strongly anticross symmetrically around $0.5\,\Phi_{0}$.
-The qubit anharmonicity
+The qubit anharmonicity shows a strong increase with increasing flux, changing from traditional gatemon and transmon-like values of $\eta \simeq2\%$ at $\Phi=0$ to $\eta \simeq96\%$ for device I, $\eta \simeq730\%$ for device II, and $\eta \simeq125\%$ for device III at $\Phi=0.5\,\Phi_{0}$ (see Table~\ref{table:fit}).
+In addition, the $\ket{0}-\ket{1}$ transition shows a first-order insensitivity to flux noise at $\Phi=0.5\,\Phi_{0}$ (details in supplementary information 3), consistent with a flux `sweet spot' at half-flux quanta.